ssp21/ssp21-spec/ssp21.md

         * Otherwise, terminate the handshake and reply with HandshakeError::BAD_MESSAGE_FORMAT

 The *input_key_material* parameter to the KDF is just the shared secret.
-The uniqueness of the session keys relies solely on the uniqueness of the handshake hash.
+The uniqueness of the session keys relies solely on the uniqueness of the handshake hash, which in turn depends on the uniqueness of both nonces.

+#### Pre-shared public key mode

+In pre-shared public key mode, each party has out-of-band prior knowledge of each other's static public DH key.
+The ephemeral data in this mode may be either an ephemeral public DH key, or a random nonce.

 ## Sessions